12. Appendix 2

 Council Tax Recovery process and procedures

-When a person liable for Council Tax has not made the due payments, we will take the following action:
+When a person liable for Council Tax has not made the due payments, the Council will take the following action

-If a statutory instalment is not paid, we send a reminder notice giving seven days to bring the instalments up to date.
+If a statutory instalment is not paid, we send a reminder notice giving 7 days to bring the instalments up to date.

-if the final notice remains unpaid, a minimum of 14 days after it has been issued, a summons will be sent which will include additional costs (an amount agreed by North & East Devon Magistrates’ Court, which is equal to the costs reasonably incurred, currently £40).
+If the Final Notice remains unpaid, a minimum of 14 days after it has been issued, a Summons will be sent which will include additional costs (an amount agreed by North & East Devon Magistrates’ Court, which is equal to the costs reasonably incurred, currently £42.00).
 Any increase in costs has to be authorised through North & East Devon Magistrates Court.

 At the hearing, the Council makes an application for a Liability Order to be granted.

-Magistrates grant a Liability Order if they are satisfied that council tax is overdue for payment.
+Magistrates grant a Liability Order if they are satisfied that Council Tax is overdue for payment.
 The Order gives the Council the power to take further action if the account remains unpaid.
 A further £10.00 costs will be incurred at this point.

 - Attachment of Earnings Order (AOFE) - this lets us apply to a debtor’s employer to collect the money owed directly from a person’s wages.

 - Deductions from benefit (AOFB) - this lets us collect the money owed directly from certain benefits that a person may be in receipt of.

-- Charging Orders – if the debtor owns the property where the debt occurred, and if there is sufficient equity in it, we will consider applying for a Charging Order, providing the Liability Order debts are at least £1000 and we have fully undertaken the steps as detailed on page 4.
+- Charging Orders – if the debtor owns the property where the debt occurred, and if there is sufficient equity in it, we will consider applying for a Charging Order, providing the Liability Order debts are at least £1000.00 and we have fully undertaken the steps as detailed on pages 5/6.

-- Bankruptcy - providing the Liability Order debts are at least £750 this action will only be pursued in accordance with page 4.
+- Bankruptcy - providing the Liability Order debts are at least £5000.00 this action will only be pursued in accordance with pages 5/6.

-- Committal to prison – where Enforcement Agent action has been unsuccessful the Council will consider issuing a committal summons for the debtor to be committed to prison for non-payment.
-This action would only be taken in accordance with page 4.
+- Committal to prison – where Enforcement Agent action has been unsuccessful the Council will consider issuing a Committal Summons for the debtor to be committed to prison for non-payment.
+This action would only be taken in accordance with pages 5 /6.

 We do not need the debtor’s agreement before taking any of the above courses of action.

-Once a Liability Order has been obtained in court, we will use the methods of recovery appropriate to the individual case having considered the debtor’s circumstances and offer to pay.
+Once a Liability Order has been obtained in court, the Council will use the methods of recovery appropriate to the individual case having considered the debtor’s circumstances and offer to pay.

 We will send a Notice of Liability Order requesting information about the debtor’s employment and income, unless this information is already held.
-If there is no response to the request for information within 14 days, the matter may be passed to an enforcement agent.
-We will provide the customer with details of the different stages and fees that will apply before we refer a case to an enforcement agent.
+If there is no response to the request for information within 14 days, the matter may be passed to an Enforcement Agent.
+We will provide the resident with details of the different stages and fees that will apply before we refer a case to an Enforcement Agent.

-Prior to cases being referred to the enforcement agent, we will try to make contact by telephone with the customer to sort out payment of the arrears.
-We recognise this as a valuable process in getting the customer to engage with us in order for them to avoid enforcement agent fees.
+Prior to cases being referred to the Enforcement Agent, we will try where possible to make contact by telephone, text, or email with the resident to arrange payment of the arrears.
+We recognise this as a valuable process in getting the resident to engage with us in order for them to avoid Enforcement Agent fees.

-Charging Orders, forcing sale, bankruptcy and committal to prison are all dealt with on an individual basis and potential cases are considered by the Revenues & Benefits Manager before being referred to an authorised officer for approval.
+Charging Orders, forcing sale, bankruptcy and committal to prison are all dealt with on an individual basis and potential cases are considered by the Service Lead for Revenues & Benefits before being referred to an authorised officer for approval.